-- A weekly dedicated music lesson based on the planning linked to each topic unit. - Learning builds on prior knowledge of key musical elements from previous key stages, ensuring children have opportunities to embed these skills and progress further in their knowledge.
-(See progression maps) - At all stages, staff are aware that some children may be developing music skills through external music lessons and adapting music planning to ensure all children receive adequate challenge in their learning.

-- Frequent practical sessions allow children to explore and apply the key skills and knowledge they have been taught. - Key musical elements taught in each lesson ensure these skills are being developed throughout the children's school experiences.
+- A weekly dedicated music lesson delivered by a specialist music teacher adapting from the Charanga scheme of work. - Learning builds on prior knowledge of key musical elements from previous key stages, ensuring children have opportunities to embed these skills and progress further in their knowledge.
+(See progression maps) - At all stages, staff are aware that some children may be developing music skills through external music lessons and adapting music planning to ensure all children receive adequate challenge in their learning. - Dedicated enrichment opportunities such as Live Music Now monthly live lessons. - Frequent practical sessions allow children to explore and apply the key skills and knowledge they have been taught. - Key musical elements taught in each lesson ensure these skills are being developed throughout the children's school experiences.
 In music, the development is based on the early music concepts of Kodaly/Orff focusing on moving and singing with basic understanding of pulse and rhythm, progressing to understanding notation, time and key signatures and pitch. - Increasing skill in reading sheet music and written notations. - New vocabulary and challenging concepts are introduced through direct teaching.
-This is developed across key stages and linked to topics. - Performance activities are planned into lessons to enable children opportunities to develop their confidence and skill as performers. - Lessons are planned to allow children to compose their own pieces of music based on pieces studied in order to develop their own creative ideas. - Teachers use precise questioning in class to check conceptual knowledge and skills and assess regularly to identify those children with gaps in their learning. - Daily music learning occurs in Collective Worship, where children learn new songs and practise singing familiar ones, developing their understanding of singing in choral groups and developing skills of performing in canon, including breath control, understanding of pauses and dynamics. - In the foundation stage, children have access to independent music-making activities in their continuous provision. - Each half-term, all children have the opportunity to perform their songs and lead singing in the end of half-term church service to parents, linking the whole school community in musical celebration. - The annual school dance festival gives children a further opportunity to develop their performance skills, learning to interpret music linked to their topic areas, demonstrating an ability to respond creatively through dance to express beat, rhythm and dynamics. - Children in EYFS Foundation Stage and KS1 join to perform an annual Nativity Play in the Autumn Term, including learning and performing songs and dance routines. - Children in LKS2 learn and perform song and dance routines as part of their annual school play in the Easter Term. - For children in UKS2, music is used to enhance mood and support interpretation of their Shakespeare performance.
+This is developed across key stages and linked to topics. - Performance activities are planned into lessons to enable children opportunities to develop their confidence and skill as performers. - Lessons are planned to allow children to compose their own pieces of music based on pieces studied in order to develop their own creative ideas. - Teachers use precise questioning in class to check conceptual knowledge and skills and assess regularly to identify those children with gaps in their learning. - Daily music learning occurs in Collective Worship, where children learn new songs and practice singing familiar ones, developing their understanding of singing in choral groups and developing skills of performing in canon, including breath control, understanding of pauses and dynamics. - In the foundation stage, children have access to independent music-making activities in their continuous provision. - Each half-term, all children have the opportunity to perform their songs and lead singing in the end of half-term church service to parents, linking the whole school community in musical celebration. - The annual school dance festival gives children a further opportunity to develop their performance skills, learning to interpret music linked to their topic areas, demonstrating an ability to respond creatively through dance to express beat, rhythm and dynamics. - Children in EYFS Foundation Stage and KS1 join to perform an annual Nativity Play in the Autumn Term, including learning and performing songs and dance routines. - Children in LKS2 learn and perform song and dance routines as part of their annual school play in the Easter Term. - For children in UKS2, music is used to enhance mood and support interpretation of their Shakespeare performance.